 - Globalize: focus on regions with high potential

-Between now and the end of 2016, we plan to increase sales in emerging markets to 10 billion euros.
-We expect twelve countries from the emerging regions to rank among our top 20 countries with the highest sales by 2016.
+Until the end of 2016, we plan to increase sales in emerging markets to 10 billion euros.
+We expect twelve countries from the emerging markets to rank among our top 20 countries with the highest sales by 2016.
 At the same time, we want to take full advantage of our strong positions and the potential in mature markets to increase our earning power compared to 2012 and to achieve more top positions.

 - Simplify: drive operational excellence

 Plans for the future also include further optimization of our purchasing processes, and expansion of our shared services.
-By 2016, we want to reduce the number of global suppliers by about 40 percent, and increase the number of employees working in our shared service centers to more than 3,000.
-We also plan to establish two more shared service centers for the North Africa/Middle East region and the greater region of China/Japan/South Korea.
+Between 2013 and 2016, we want to reduce the number of global suppliers by about 40 percent, and increase the number of employees working in our shared service centers to more than 3,000.
+We also plan to establish two more shared service centers for the North Africa/ Middle East region and the greater region of China / Japan / South Korea.

-Overall, we intend to raise our investments in property, plant and equipment by more than 40 percent to about 2 billion euros between now and 2016.
+Overall, we intend to raise our investments by more than 40 percent to about 2 billion euros between 2013 and 2016.
 Investments in IT infrastructure will be one key lever for optimizing our processes.
-These will increase between now and 2016 compared to the past four years.
+These will increase between 2013 and 2016.
 We intend to reduce the complexity of our IT systems and significantly decrease the number of processes.

 - Inspire: strengthen our global team

-We will adopt an even more active approach to competing internationally for talented professionals to ensure Henkel’s continued ability to recruit the best possible candidates around the world.
+We will adopt an even more active approach to competing internationally for talented profession- als to ensure Henkel’s continued ability to recruit and retain the best possible candidates around the world.
 One key driver of this will be the rigorous alignment of short-term and long-term remuneration components to individual performance and overall company performance.
 Team diversity with respect to nationality, gender and age/professional experience will also play an important role.